-Anime or Manga
+Anime & Manga

+- Technically every Digimon with breasts ever, but special mention goes to Arukenimon, a spider woman.
+They're not immediately noticeable, but they're there.
 Justified as it's based on a Youkai known as the Jyorogumo (prostitute spider), a spider demon that poses as a beautiful woman, often a hooker, to lure unwary men to its lair to be eaten and/or fed to its young.
 Presumably its "breasts" are something it evolved as a form of aggressive mimicry.

-The original origin story for Marvel's first Spider-Woman, Jessica Drew, was that she was a hyper-evolved spider who had been genetically engineered by the High Evolutionary to look completely human (some people, apparently including Stan Lee, felt that this was going too far even for comic book science), and a well-endowed human at that.
+- The original origin story for Marvel's first Spider-Woman, Jessica Drew, was that she was a hyper-evolved spider who had been genetically engineered by the High Evolutionary to look completely human (some people, apparently including Stan Lee, felt that this was going too far even for comic book science), and a well-endowed human at that.
 This origin story was retconned away to be that she had been bitten by an irradiated spider pretty quickly though, so this issue did not come up for long.

-A spider who teaches Katy to knit in Katy Caterpillar has an impressive set of boobs.
+- A spider who teaches Katy to knit in Katy Caterpillar has an impressive set of boobs.

 Films — Animation